TaoLee0510/seq_sim/README.md

 # seq_sim

-in-silico evolutionary process to identify the confidence of phylogeny tree based on a specific out-group or out-groups.
+Seq_sim is an in-silico evolutionary process to identify the confidence of a phylogeny tree based on a specific out-group or out-groups.
+To compile the codes, the blitz++ and gsl are required.
+The gsl may NOT compatible with the Windows system, please switch to macOS or a Linux based system.

-To complie the codes, the blitz++ and gsl are required.
-The gsl may NOT compatible with Windows system, please switch to MacOS or a Linux based system.
+To compile the codes, the blitz++ and gsl are required.
+The gsl may NOT compatible with the Windows system, please switch to macOS or a Linux based system.

 Author: Li Tao